johndward01/CSharp_Software_Development_Review/README.md

 <br>
 <br>

-- The `span` Element
-The `span` element is an inline container used to mark up a part of a text, or a part of a document.
+- The `span` Element: The `span` element is an inline container used to mark up a part of a text, or a part of a document.
     - The `span` element has no required attributes, but style, class and id are common.
     - When used together with CSS, the `span` element can be used to style parts of the text: